DIRECTOR TEAM

 Born a Navy brat in San Diego and raised on the southern Oregon coast, Joelle has called the Pacific Northwest home for over two decades.

-Joelle began directly working with the unhoused community over six years ago and draws upon their knowledge gained from lived experiences to be an advocate for those experiencing substance abuse and houselessness.
+Joelle began directly working with the unhoused community over 10 years ago and draws upon their knowledge gained from lived experiences to be an advocate for those experiencing substance abuse and houselessness.
 They are passionate about social justice and lifting up the voices of others.

 PROGRAM LEADERSHIP